MediScribe/docjet-mobile/docs/fresh-start/sync_refactoring.md

     -   [ ] Add property-based testing for sync edge cases
     -   [ ] Implement stress tests for large job volumes
     -   [ ] Add performance benchmarks for sync operationsSince no dictation text was provided after the prompt, I cannot perform any editing.
 If you would like me to edit a dictation transcript, please provide the actual text.

+## Much Later (if, as we'll have 50-100 jobs max at any given time)

+-   [ ] **Sync Process Observability:**
+    -   [ ] Add detailed metrics collection (sync success rate, latency, error distribution)
+    -   [ ] Implement a sync status dashboard for debugging and monitoring
+    -   [ ] Create an audit log of all sync operations for troubleshooting

+-   [ ] **Performance Optimization for Bulk Operations:**
+    -   [ ] Implement batch processing for multiple jobs with the same sync status
+    -   [ ] Add concurrency control for parallel job processing with configurable limits
+    -   [ ] Optimize database queries by reducing redundant reads/writes during sync